dc0820/UTSA-Labs/README.md

 ## Education

 - **Bachelor in Business Administration, Cyber Security** at The University of Texas at San Antonio, **Graduated** Spring of 2024
-- **Google Cybersecurity Certification, Grow with Google on Coursera**, 2023
+- **Google Cybersecurity Certification with Grow with Google on Coursera** in 2023

 ## Projects and Achievements